gzachariadis/Windows-10/README.md

 This is the list of Applications Categories, that I personally prefer to have on my Windows Systems, they are seperated by "Purpose".
 In some occasions, popular alternatives are proposed for you.

 You can use the [Winget Client](https://github.com/microsoft/winget-cli) and [Winutil by Chris Titus](https://github.com/ChrisTitusTech/winutil) to issue an automated install.

+My preferences include mostly Open-Source community maintained software, in case no software of that sort serves my purpose, I opt for commerical or closed-source alternatives.

 ## Categories